deep-spin/entmax/README.md

 In [2]: from torch.nn.functional import softmax

-In [2]: from entmax.activations import sparsemax, entmax15, entmax_bisect
+In [2]: from entmax import sparsemax, entmax15, entmax_bisect

 In [4]: x = torch.tensor([-2, 0, 0.5])